deelipvenkat/credit_default_classification_system/README.md

 K-Fold Cross Validation is not suitable for handling imbalanced data because it randomly divides the data into k-folds.
 Folds might have negligible or no data from the minority class resulting in a highly biased results.To resolve this issue we use stratified k-fold which splits the data randomly & ensures that class imbalance distribution is maintained across each fold.

+Also since our dataset is very small using k-fold cross validation will give us a better idea of how different algorithms are performing rather than a single test train split.

 ### IMPLEMENTATION OF STRATIFIED K-FOLD
 ```